yvanwang1992/YFGroupedData/README.md

 # YFGroupedData
-group data when use UITableView with HeaderView.
-MeanWhile,the array will be grouped as #ABC...Z✿.
+Get grouped data which can be used in UITableView with HeaderView.
+MeanWhile,the array will be grouped as #ABC...Z✿ ordered in ascending order

 "#"      means  number <p/>
 "ABC..Z" means  alphabet <p/>